Elio-labs/.github/profile/README.md

 * **Local Persistence:** All session history and conversation logs are stored locally via SQLite for maximum privacy.
 * **Multi-Modal Native:** Attach files and images directly from the terminal.

 ---

-## Repository Visibility & Open Source

-If you are browsing our organization and it looks a bit empty, it is simply because our active repositories, internal documentation, and sensitive configurations are hidden from public view.<br>
-Once the project is officially deployed, these resources will be made available for public view.

----

 ## Organization Management